conor1982/Iris_Project_2020/README.md

 ##### Fig 4
 ![Dataset Overview](https://github.com/conor1982/Iris_Project_2020/blob/master/Screenshots/iris_dataset_overview.png)

-Through this overview, a good understanding of the actual dataset can be obtained.
-The first and last 5 rows, will gve a useful look of what a row contains.
+This overview provided a good understanding of the dataset.
+The first and last 5 rows, give a useful look of what a row of data looks like.
 The shape of the dataset being 150 rows and 5 columns matches what was gathered during researching the data.

 The datatypes are also an important element of the dataset to understand.
 Here we see the four different variables as float numbers and the species a string value.
 There was also no null values in this dataset.

 Understanding each element of this gave me confidence that the dataset downloaded for the project was of good integrity.

 One further check was running the *pandas.describe* function.
-The results from this were compared with other summarries found online.
-There were no discrepencies found in any of the datasets used in the comparison [8] [9].
+The results from this were compared with other summaries found online.
+There were no discrepancies found in any of the datasets used in the comparison [8] [9].

 ***
 ## Summary Statistics

-Again utilising the Pandas libary, summary statistics tables were created.
-One for the overall data set and one for each variable by species type.
+Again utilising the Pandas library, summary statistics tables were created.
+There was an overall summary created and one for each variable by species type.
 The range was also calculate for each variable by species type.
 Finally a correlation matrix was created for each variable.
-All summaries were rounded to two decimel places.
+All summaries were rounded to two decimal places.

 To create a summary by variable the *.pivot* function was used in pandas.
-Although it does not support aggregation, I felt it worked well to use with the *.describe()* [7].
+Although it does not support aggregation, it worked well to create the variable summary tables by variant.
+[7].

 ### Table 1 - Overall Summary Stats